Sana-Farasat/sf004-todo-list/README.md

 # Todo List!
-## This is cli based todo app which is made using functions in typescripts
+## This is cli based todo app which is made using functions in typescript
 which has great features including:
 * Add Task
 * Update Task